 Purchasing reports is done using credits.
 Each report costs just one credit, and you can buy a single a single credit for £1 or if you are interested in buying a larger number of reports, you can take advantage of the discounts available for buying larger numbers of credits.

 Credits do not expire, so if you ever log back in to your account you will be able to see how many credits you still have to spend on the site.
 You also only pay for any given report once, and it will remain accessible to you through your account.
+Any improvements and upgrades to the dataset will automatically be available to download once implemented.

 To keep things really simple this site uses PayPal for all payments, so you can make the most of the range of ways in which PayPal lets you pay for items.
-Corporate users who would like to purchase credits in bulk can contact us to find out about our special discounted rates.

 Reports contain much more comprehensive data about the road traffic crash you are interested in and can be downloaded as PDF documents.
 If you would like more information on what you can expect to find in the report then read the ‘About the Data’ section of this site.